See also the pages

 day and night by winds as slow as a cart

-coming late from market, or the stir
+coming late from market, or

 a fiddle could make in his reluctant heart.'